Want to make sure that your customers find you online?

 Another smart way to muster with keyword ideas is to decide which keywords your website is already ranking.
 To do this, you will need to have website analytics software like Ahrefs, Google Search Console, and Google Analytics ready in the Traffic Analytics tool.

-Step 3: Understand How Intent Affects Keyword Research and Analyze Accordingly.
+Step 4: Understand How Intent Affects Keyword Research

 Like I said in the previous step, user intent is now one of the foremost crucial factors in your ability to rank well on search engines like Google or Bing.
 Now, it is more essential that your website is capable of addressing the inquiry a searcher is intending to solve than simply leading the keyword the searcher used.
 So, how does this influence the keyword research you do?